-Abstract: It has been widely thought that consciousness has no causal efficacy in the physical world.
+It has been widely thought that consciousness has no causal efficacy in the physical world.
 However, this may be not the case.
-In this paper, it is argued that a conscious being can distinguish definite perceptions and their quantum superpositions, while a measuring system without consciousness cannot distinguish such non-orthogonal quantum states.
-The existence of this distinct quantum physical effect of consciousness may have interesting implications for the science of consciousness.
+In this paper, we show that a conscious being can distinguish definite perceptions and their quantum superpositions, while a physical measuring system without consciousness cannot distinguish such nonorthogonal quantum states.
+The possible existence of this distinct quantum physical effect of consciousness may have interesting implications for the science of consciousness.
 In particular, it suggests that consciousness is not emergent but a fundamental feature of the universe.
-This provides a possible quantum basis for panpsychism.
+This may provide a possible quantum basis for panpsychism.

-Key words: Consciousness, causal efficacy, quantum superposition, quantum-to-classical transition, panpsychism.
+Key words: consciousness, causal efficacy, quantum superposition, quantum-to-classical transition, panpsychism

-1. Introduction
+Introduction

-The relationship between consciousness and quantum measurement has been studied since the founding of quantum mechanics (von Neumann, 1932/1955; London and Bauer, 1939; Wigner, 1967; Stapp, 1993; 2007; Penrose, 1989; 1994; Hameroff and Penrose, 1996; Hameroff, 1998; 2007; Gao, 2004; 2006b; 2008).
+The relationship between consciousness and quantum measurement has been studied since the founding of quantum mechanics (von Neumann 1932/1955; London and Bauer 1939; Wigner 1967; Stapp 1993, 2007; Penrose 1989, 1994; Hameroff and Penrose 1996; Hameroff 1998, 2007; Gao 2004, 2006b, 2008).
 There are two main viewpoints claiming that they are intimately connected.
-The first one holds that the consciousness of an observer causes the collapse of the wave function and helps to finish the quantum measurement or quantum-to-classical transition in general (von Neumann, 1932/1955; London and Bauer, 1939; Wigner, 1967; Stapp, 1993; 2007).
-The second view holds that consciousness arises from objective wavefunction collapse (Penrose, 1989; 1994; Hameroff and Penrose, 1996; Hameroff, 1998; 2007).
+The first one holds that the consciousness of an observer causes the collapse of the wave function and helps to complete the quantum measurement or quantum-to-classical transition in general (von Neumann 1932/1955; London and Bauer 1939; Wigner 1967; Stapp 1993, 2007).
+The second view holds that consciousness arises from objective wavefunction collapse (Penrose 1989, 1994; Hameroff and Penrose 1996; Hameroff 1998, 2007).
 Though these two views are obviously contrary, they both insist that there are no quantum superpositions of definite conscious perception states.
-Different from these seemingly extreme views, it is widely thought that the quantum-to-classical transition and consciousness are essentially independent from each other (see, for example, Nauenberg, 2007, for a recent review).
-At first sight, this common sense view seems too evident to be intriguing.
-However, it has been argued that, by permitting the existence of superpositions of different conscious perception states, this view may lead to an unexpected new result, a quantum physical effect of consciousness (Gao, 2004; 2006b; 2008).
-In this paper, I will analyse this interesting result and discuss its possible implications.
+Different from these seemingly extreme views, it is widely thought that the quantum-to-classical transition and consciousness are essentially independent with each other (see, e.g. Nauenberg (2007) for a recent review).
+At first sight, this common-sense view seems too evident to be intriguing.
+However, it has been argued that, by permitting the existence of superpositions of different conscious perception states, this view may lead to an unexpected new result, a quantum physical effect of consciousness (Gao 2004, 2006b, 2008).
+In this paper, we will analyze this interesting result and discuss its possible implications.